Sukkot: Ushpizin and ushpizata

 A custom originating with Lurianic Kabbalah is to recite the ushpizin prayer to "invite" one of seven "exalted guests" into the sukkah.
 These ushpizin (אושפיזין "guests", a loanword from Middle Persian špinza "lodging"), represent the "seven shepherds of Israel": Abraham, Isaac, Jacob, Moses, Aaron, Joseph and David, each of whom correlates with one of the seven lower sefirot (this is why Joseph, associated with Yesod, follows Moses and Aaron, associated with Netzach and Hod respectively, even though he precedes them in the narrative).
 According to tradition, a different guest enters the sukkah each night, followed by the other six.
 Each ushpiz has a lesson to teach that parallels the spiritual focus of the day on which they visit based on the sefira associated with that character.

-Some streams of Reconstructionist Judaism also recognize a set of seven female shepherds of Israel, called variously Ushpizot (using the Modern Hebrew feminine plural), or Ushpizātā (using the Aramaic feminine plural).
+Some streams of Reconstructionist Judaism also recognise a set of seven female shepherds of Israel, called variously Ushpizot (using the Modern Hebrew feminine plural), or Ushpizātā (using the Aramaic feminine plural).
 Several lists of seven have been proposed.
 The Ushpizata are sometimes coidentified with the seven prophetesses of Judaism: Sarah, Miriam, Deborah, Hannah, Abigail, Hulda, and Esther.
 Some lists seek to relate each female leader to one of the sefirot to parallel their male counterparts.
 One such list in the order they would be invoked each evening is Ruth, Sarah, Rebecca, Miriam, Deborah, Tamar, and Rachel.